hkzlab/supercar_larson_scanner/README.md

 ![Rev. 3 Board animation](pics/larson_animation.gif)

 This board implements a "Larson scanner" with regulable speed using a 555 timer and a few 74' CMOS logic ICs (two latches, a full adder, a demux and a 4x 2-in xor gate).
+It's powered by a CR2032 coin cell battery.

 The circuit is quite simple to understand and a good exercise on SMD hand-soldering.

 ### Disclaimer

 I take NO responsibility for what happens if you decide to build and use this card.
-Your computer might crash, catch fire or be destroyed in other nasty ways.
-You're encourauged to take what you deem fit from this, and use it in your projects!
+But You're encourauged to take what you deem fit from this, and use it in your projects!

 ## Verilog simulation